openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ## Open Questions [optional]

-1. How to best deliver RHEL-HA components to the nodes is currently under discussion with the MCO team.
-   The answer may change as in-progress MCO features mature.
 1. Are there any normal lifecycle events that would be interpreted by a peer as a failure, and where the resulting "recovery" would create unnecessary downtime?
    How can these be avoided?
 1. How to best indicate that this is a unique topology.